Spanish Prisoner: The scam

-In its original form, the confidence trickster tells his victim (the mark) that he is (or is in contact with) a wealthy person of high estate who has been imprisoned in Spain under a false identity.
+In its original form, the confidence trickster tells their victim (the mark) that they are (or are in contact with) a wealthy person of high estate who has been imprisoned in Spain under a false identity.
 Some versions said the imprisoned person was an unknown or remote relative of the mark.
-Supposedly the prisoner cannot reveal his identity without serious repercussions, and is relying on a friend (the trickster) to raise money to secure his release.
+Supposedly the prisoner cannot reveal their identity without serious repercussions, and is relying on a friend (the trickster) to raise money to secure their release.
 In this classic pigeon drop game archetype, the trickster offers to let the mark put up some of the funds, with a promise of a greater monetary reward upon release of the prisoner, and sometimes the additional reward of marrying the prisoner's beautiful daughter.
-After the mark has turned over the funds, he is informed further difficulties have arisen, and more money is needed.
-With such explanations, the trickster continues to press for more money until the victim is cleaned out, declines to put up more funds, or dies.
+After the mark has turned over the funds, they are informed further difficulties have arisen, and more money is needed.
+With such explanations, the trickster continues to press for more money for as long as the victim can be induced to do so.

-Characteristics

-Key features of the Spanish Prisoner trick are the emphasis on secrecy and the trust the trickster apparently places in the mark not to reveal the prisoner's identity or situation.
-The trickster will typically claim to have chosen the mark carefully, based on his reputation for honesty and straight dealing, and may appear to structure the deal so that the trickster's ultimate share of the reward will be distributed voluntarily by the mark.